fgrehm/vagrant-lxc/README.md

 * A [bug-free](https://github.com/fgrehm/vagrant-lxc/wiki/Troubleshooting#im-unable-to-restart-containers) kernel

-The plugin is known to work better and pretty much out of the box on Ubuntu 12.04+ hosts and installing the dependencies on it basically means a `apt-get install lxc redir` and a `apt-get update && apt-get dist-upgrade` to upgrade the kernel.
+The plugin is known to work better and pretty much out of the box on Ubuntu 12.04+ hosts and installing the dependencies on it basically means a `apt-get install lxc lxc-templates cgroup-lite redir` and a `apt-get update && apt-get dist-upgrade` to upgrade the kernel.

 Some manual steps are required to set up a Linode machine prior to using this